ClathomasPrime/linear-prefs/tex/notes.md

     Continues this line of research further.
 Handles more edit distances from the "nearly single peaked" paper, applied to single crossing.

-Cool thing for later: application to matching
+Cool things for later: application to matching
 ====

 [!]
 "The Uniqueness of Stable Matchings" http://pareto.uab.es/jmasso/pdf/ClarkCTE2006.pdf